Get a FREE, Personalized 7-Day Music Making Course

 What Power Chords Go Together?

-You can use the power chords across any scale you use.
-So if you know your scales you can build power chords on any of that scales notes, and they will work well together.
+Power chords built on the notes of any scale will go together.
+So if you know your scales you can build them on any of that scales notes, and they will work well together.

 That’s it!